#4 – The Most Dangerous Game (1932)

-The storyline is so malleable you can even get a Schwarzenegger sci-fi classic out of it (Predator, ‘87), a vehicle for WWE stars to show off their acting chops (The Condemned, 2008), a bargain basement video nasty (Turkey Shoot, 1982) and a kind-of advert for the Scottish tourist board (A Lonely Place to Die, 2011).
+The storyline is so malleable you can even get a Schwarzenegger sci-fi classic out of it (Predator, ‘87), and a Schwarzenegger sci-fi stinker (The Running Man, ’87), in the same year.
+The plot has also been used as a a vehicle for WWE stars to show off their acting chops (Steve Austin’s The Condemned, 2008), a bargain basement video nasty (Turkey Shoot, 1982), and a kind-of advert for the Scottish tourist board (A Lonely Place to Die, 2011).

 Like many firsts of its kind, The Most Dangerous Game doesn’t get to the famous bit (i.e., the chase) until surprisingly late in the day, here 39 minutes into its 63 minute duration.